 - Correspondence and telephone calls with yourself, your agent and the purchaser’s solicitor

-- When agreed and where possible, exchanging contracts and completing the transfer, etc.
+- When agreed and where possible, exchanging contracts and completing the sale, etc.

 - Dealing with the transfer of funds between the relevant parties

 - Where you have a charge on the property, it will be necessary to deal with the discharge of the charge

 Disbursements are expenses related to your matter that are payable to third parties.
 We handle the payment of these expenses on your behalf to ensure a smoother process.
 Any such expenses will be explained to you clearly beforehand.
 By way of example only, they include the following:

 - Land Registry Document Fees (dependent on the property purchase value on purchases only)

 - Local Search fees

 - Stamp Duty or Land Transaction Tax (depending on the location of the property being purchased)